Print this page

 c.
 The person or entity to be restrained must be a party to the action.

 c.
 If the request for restraining orders involves child-related issues, a time-stamped copy of the Parenting Proceeding Affidavit must be presented to the Law Department at the same time as the pleading or motion.
-If the Parenting Proceeding Affidavit is not presented in accordance with this rule, the proposed Restraining Order that involves child-related issues will not be approved.
+If the Parenting Proceeding Affidavit is not presented in accordance with this rule, any restraining order that involves child-related issues will not be approved.

 d.
-If the request for restraining orders is not fully supported by the affidavit, or the orders requested are outside the Ex Parte Temporary Restraining Order Guidelines, the Judgment Entry may be modified by interlineations to bring it within the Guidelines.
+If a request for an ex parte temporary restraining order is not fully supported by the affidavit, or the order requested is outside the Ex Parte Temporary Restraining Order Guidelines as worded in DR FORM 2.00, the order will not be approved by the Law Department.

-f.
-The signed Judgment Entry shall be returned to the Clerk of Courts to be journalized, and the pleading or motion and Judgment Entry shall be served on all opposing parties or their counsel.
+h.
+The signed judgment entry shall be returned to the Clerk of Courts to be journalized, and the pleading or motion and judgment entry shall be served on all opposing parties or their counsel.

-C. Ex Parte Motion to Prevent the Return of a Spouse to the Marital Residence
+C. Ex Parte Motion to Prevent the Return of a Spouse to Reside in the Marital Residence

 a.
 The date on which the absent spouse left the marital residence;